 – to honor, nurture, and celebrate our intrinsic nature.

-Part gay monastery, part scouts, part sexual playground, part "maker's" farm,
+Part gay monastery, part scouts, part playground, part "maker's" farm,

 and part commune, this will be a permanent physical location with experiences

-built specifically with you, the gay man, in mind.
+built specifically with you, the queer person, in mind.